INCOMING INTERNATIONAL STUDENTS

 **Such as bus passes, shampoo, long-distance telephone cards, and so forth.

 |Each additional child||237||1,067||2,133||2,844|

 FREQUENTLY ASKED QUESTIONS

 Who can help me pick courses?
 Undergraduate and graduate students should consult the Academic Coordinator in their department to select courses.
-If you're not sure who your Academic Coordinator is, then please contact Jane Kinkel.
+If you're not sure who your Academic Coordinator is, then please contact Jane Summers.

 When can I register for classes?
 You may register for classes when you have been admitted to the University and when all your registration holds are lifted.

 What is a measles hold?
 WSU requires that all incoming Pullman students meet the immunization requirements prior to class registration.
 WSU Spokane students are not required to provide proof of this immunization.
 If you have a measles hold on your registration, please contact the Office of Student Affairs to have that hold lifted.

 What are the housing options at WSU Spokane?
 There is no on-campus housing at WSU Spokane.
 However, it is not difficult to find an apartment in Spokane.
 Students report that they can usually find a place to live in two or three days.

 How can I find housing off-campus?
 Please visit the WSU Spokane housing webpage to see current student housing surveys, local apartment guides, and useful information for renting an apartment.Landlords often post apartment notices on WSU Spokane bulletin boards as well.